Matrixcoffee/track-issue-208/README.md

 [wiki]:                   https://github.com/matrix-org/matrix-appservice-irc/wiki/Bridged-IRC-networks

 ## Status
-**Alpha** This is a single-purpose hack and that's all it needs to be.
+**Alpha**: This is a single-purpose hack and that's all it needs to be.

 ## Installation
-First of all, you don't need to install anything if you just want to [look at the issue history][208.md].
+First of all, you don't need to install anything if you just want to [look at the issue history](208.md).
 Click [here](208.md) to see it.

 If you want to keep track of the changes yourself, however:
 ```